wangjing0/switch/README.md

 Interested in building one?
 Here is a mini tutorial.

-* Design backbone of experiment. *.psyexp in PsychoPy* a python based cross-platform package for running behavioral sciences Flow> routines>components
+* PsychoPy is a python based cross-platform package for running behavioral sciences
+* Design backbone of experiment. *.psyexp in PsychoPy*

+  Flow> routines>components

   Details can be found in [Psychopy.org](https://psychopy.org/index.html)
 * Test local python version of the experiment in the experiment runner.
 A new *_lastrun.py* is generated automatically at each run.
 Data and log will be saved locally in a data folder.
 * Set a git project and sync with the repository on pavlovia.org